-Admission: $8 adults; $5/ SC seniors (age 65 & older); $4 children ages 6-15; ages 5 and under, free.
+Admission: $8 adults; $5 SC seniors (age 65 & older); $4 children ages 6-15; ages 5 and under, free.

 For a fee, you can reserve a parking space.
 Call 1-866-345-7275 or reserve online to be guaranteed a place to park.

 Frugal Picks for what to do at Lake Jocassee

 You can rent canoes, kayaks or standup paddle boards from Eclectic Sun and explore the lake at your own pace.

 Pack a picnic lunch.
-Picnic shelter and tables throughout the park.
+Picnic shelter and tables can be found throughout the park.